FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-08-13-resource-pack.md

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

-2. Scroll down and choose a server, then click on "Play".
+2. Within your server list, choose a server.

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
 In the top navigation bar, hover over "Manage" then navigate to [Server Properties](https://client.falixnodes.net/server/properties).